 - 6.1.
-An Employee who is promoted to a higher grade or value range or has negotiated a salary increase within that Performance Cycle and the promotion results in a salary increase greater than one progression step or amount, is not eligible to be considered for progression with respect to that Performance Cycle.
+An Employee who is promoted to a higher Grade or Value Range or has negotiated a salary increase during the Performance Cycle and the promotion results in a salary increase greater than one progression step or amount, is not eligible to be considered for progression with respect to that Performance Cycle.
 In such circumstances, the Employee is still required to participate in all aspects of the PDP process as this forms an important part of the Employee's performance and career development. - 6.2.
-Clause 29.5(c) of the Agreement provides guidance as to what is not considered a promotion for the purposes of applying the express exclusion in clause 29.5(b)(ii), and includes where an Employee: - 6.2.1. receives a salary increase less than the equivalent of one progression step or amount; or - 6.2.2. successfully completes a relevant certificate or qualification which is part of an automatic career advancement for their role as established in an Agency Specific Appendix; or - 6.2.3. moves to the next Value Range following a job resize review process (clause 27.5 movement between Value Ranges).
+Clause 31.4(c) of the Agreement provides guidance as to what is not considered a promotion for the purposes of applying the express exclusion in clause 31.4(b)(ii) of the Agreement, and includes where an Employee: - 6.2.1. receives a salary increase less than the equivalent of one progression step; or - 6.2.2. successfully completes a relevant certificate or qualification which is part of an automatic career advancement for their role as established in an Agency Specific Appendix or completing the VPS Graduate Program; or - 6.2.3. moves to the next Value Range following a job resize review process (clause 29.6 of the Agreement movement between Value Ranges).